 Your mom used to tell you that blasting music in the car is not good for your ears.
 Well, it’s not good for your brakes either.

 Clicking, screeching or grinding noise when applying your brakes is usually an indication that something is wrong.
-And while these sounds are loud enough to be heard with your windows up, you may not notice it with Lady Gaga blaring from the stereo.
+And while these sounds are usually loud enough to be heard with your windows up, you may not notice it with your car stereo blasting.
+Turn the music down now and then and take a listen to your brakes’ performance.

 If your vehicle pulls to one side while braking or driving, this could indicate a problem with the braking system.
-Stuck caliper is usually the cause of pulling.
+A stuck caliper is usually the cause of pulling.

 However, pulling does not always indicate brake problems.
 Sometimes, it may also be due to poor tire alignment, worn or unevenly inflated tires or suspension problems.
 So, if your vehicle starts to pull, it would be a good idea to pull into the nearest auto repair shop for a full workup.